2023 Best English Language & Literature Schools in New Jersey

 On average, English language and literature graduates from TCNJ take out $25,000 in student loans while working on their degree.

-The excellent programs at Seton Hall University helped the school earn the #3 place on this year’s ranking of the best English language and literature schools in New Jersey.
-Located in the suburb of South Orange, Seton Hall is a private not-for-profit school with a moderately-sized student population.
+You’ll join some of the best and brightest minds around you if you attend Seton Hall University.
+The school came in at #3 on this year’s Best English Language & Literature Schools in New Jersey list.
+Located in the large suburb of South Orange, Seton Hall is a private not-for-profit college with a moderately-sized student population.

 After completing their degree, English language and literature graduates from Seton Hall carry an average student debtload of $27,000.